pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1322 Discarding Duplicates Messages

+Today I have been studying how to prevent the processing of duplicate messages in a consumer.
+Let's say you have an OrderPay event, and due to some reasons, the broker duplicates the message twice.
+It is essential to implement a mechanism to discard duplicate messages in the consumer before process it, ensuring that the same message is not processed multiple times.

 #### Day 1319-20-21 Continue Reading

 On the weekend, I was reading the book "Microservice Patterns."
 Today I need to work on an exercise with Kafka, where